The Music Man: Original Broadway production

 After years of development, a change of producers, almost forty songs (twenty-two were cut), and more than forty drafts, the original Broadway production was produced by Kermit Bloomgarden, directed by Morton DaCosta and choreographed by Onna White.
 The Music Man opened on December 19, 1957, at the Majestic Theatre.
 It played at the Majestic for nearly three years before transferring to The Broadway Theatre and completing its 1,375 performance run there on April 15, 1961.
 The original cast included Robert Preston (who reprised his role in the 1962 screen adaptation) as Harold Hill, Barbara Cook as Marian, Eddie Hodges as Winthrop, Pert Kelton as Mrs. Paroo, Iggie Wolfington as Marcellus Washburn and David Burns as Mayor Shinn.

-Preston left the show in January 1959 and was replaced by Eddie Albert for 18 months.
-In June 1960 Preston returned for two weeks until his successor Bert Parks could replace him.
-Parks finished the Broadway run while Preston was busy with the screen version.
+In January 1959, Preston left the show and was replaced by Eddie Albert for 18 months.
+Preston returned for two weeks In June 1960, until his successor, Bert Parks, could replace him.
+Parks finished the Broadway run while Preston was busy filming the screen version.
 Paul Ford was a replacement for David Burns as Mayor Shinn, later reprising the role in the film version.

 Howard Bay designed the sets.
 Don Walker orchestrated the score.
 The musical won five Tony Awards, including Best Musical, winning in the same year that West Side Story was nominated for the award.
 Preston, Cook and Burns also won.
 Liza Redfield became the first woman to be the full-time conductor of a Broadway pit orchestra when she assumed the role of music director for the original production's final year of performances beginning in May 1960.
 The long-running American tour began in 1958, starring Forrest Tucker as Hill and Joan Weldon as Marian.

-First Australia and UK productions
+First Australian and UK productions

 The first Australian production ran from March 5, 1960, to July 30, 1960, at the Princess Theatre in Melbourne, and at the Tivoli Theatre in Sydney from December 13, 1960, to February 4, 1961.
 The first UK production opened at Bristol Hippodrome, transferring to London's West End at the Adelphi Theatre on March 16, 1961, starring Van Johnson, Patricia Lambert, C. Denier Warren, Ruth Kettlewell and Dennis Waterman.
 It ran for 395 performances at the Adelphi.